-An endoscope is a long, thin, flexible tube with a light and camera at one end that enables the Consultant to look inside your body and see real-time images on a screen in the clinic.
+An endoscope is a long, thin, flexible tube with a light and camera at one end that enables a doctor, Consultant, nurse or practitioner to look inside your body and see real-time images on a screen in the clinic.

-Additionally, an endoscope is used in keyhole surgery.
-For example, in the case of surgery to repair a hernia (gastro-intestinal), the endoscope is passed into the body, via a small cut made in the skin, and then instrument used to actually make the repair is put inside the body through the endoscope.
+An endoscope is also used in keyhole surgery.
+For example, in the case of surgery to repair a hernia (a gastrointestinal condition), the endoscope is passed into the body via a small cut made in the skin.
+The actual repair is then made through the endoscope.

 Keyhole surgery means your Consultant can operate without having to make large cuts and this form of surgery helps reduce the time it takes for healing to take place afterwards.